zeebinz/kohana-generator/README.md

 See also the Guide pages for more information about different generator tasks and their options.

-Current tasks include: class, controller, model, view, unittest, task, generator, interface, guide, module, config, message, etc.
+Current tasks include: class, controller, model, view, unittest, task, generator, interface, guide, module, config, message, trait (PHP >= 5.4.0), etc.

 ## Testing